aakash14goplani/HashnodeBlogs/clkskeqrt000k09mge57j3zrr.md

 ---

-This is the third article of [four-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
+This is the final article of [three-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
 In the [previous article](https://blog.aakashgoplani.in/internationalization-in-sveltekit-with-sveltekit-i18n), we worked our way with *sveltekit-i18n* and in this article, we will work on integrating *typesafe-i18n* with SvelteKit.

 The *typesafe-i18n* is a fully type-safe and lightweight internationalization library for all your TypeScript and JavaScript projects.
 One thing that makes *typesafe-i18n* stand out is that it is a generic library and not limited to Svelte, you can use it with any of your JavaScript or TypeScript projects.